List of World Heritage Sites in South Africa

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
+Natural heritage comprises natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened animal and plant species), and natural sites that are important from the perspectives of science, conservation, or natural beauty.
 South Africa accepted the convention on 10 July 1997.
 There are twelve World Heritage Sites in South Africa.

-The first three sites in South Africa were added to the list in 1999 while the most recent ones, the Nelson Mandela Legacy Sites and the Pleistocene Occupation Sites of South Africa, were added in 2024.
-Seven sites are listed for their cultural significance, four for natural, and one site, the Maloti-Drakensberg Park, is listed for both.
+The first three sites in South Africa were added to the list in 1999, while the most recent ones, the Nelson Mandela Legacy Sites and the Pleistocene Occupation Sites of South Africa, were added in 2024.
+Seven sites are listed for their cultural significance, four for their natural significance, and one site, Maloti-Drakensberg Park, is listed for both.
 This site is transnational as it is shared with Lesotho, and so is iSimangaliso Wetland Park – Maputo National Park that is shared with Mozambique.
 South Africa has served as a member of the World Heritage Committee three times: 1999–2005, 2009–2013, and 2019–2023.

 World Heritage Sites

-UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
+UNESCO lists sites under ten criteria; each entry must meet at least one criterion.
 Criteria i through vi are cultural, and vii through x are natural.